Delay-rate tradeoff in ergodic interference alignment: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{nterference} alignment \cite{cadambe,maddahali} describes a set of techniques that allows communication in $n$-user networks at significantly enhanced rates compared to standard `resource division' schemes such as TDMA.
-Interference alignment schemes use the channel so that for each receiver all the interference lies in one subspace and the signal lies in another.
+Interference alignment \cite{cadambe,maddahali} describes a set of techniques that allow communication in multiuser networks at much higher rates than standard resource division schemes such as TDMA.
+Interference alignment schemes work by `aligning' all interfering signals so they can be cancelled together.

-The schemes of Cadambe and Jafar \cite{cadambe} and of Maddah-Ali, Motahari and Khandani \cite{maddahali} apply a channel model divided into time or frequency sub-channels, and involve the inversion and multiplication of large matrices.
-(These schemes have been implemented by El Ayach, Peters and Heath \cite{ayach} in the case of $n=3$, and in both indoor and outdoor environments provide performance close to the degrees of freedom results predicted by theory.)

-Given a fast-fading channel -- that is a channel with independent and identically distributed (IID) fading coefficients in each time slot -- Nazer, Gastpar, Jafar and Vishwanath \cite{nazer} proposed an alternative scheme, which we call the \ngj scheme.
-In brief, the \ngj scheme pairs communications using fading matrix $\mt{H}$ with those using fading matrix $\mt{I} - \mt{H}$, together providing a situation with no interference between receivers.
-Using previous results by Nazer and Gastpar concerning the reconstruction of linear combinations of signals \cite{nazer2}, the authors provide a description of an achievable rate region.
+Given a fast-fading channel -- that is a channel with independent and identically distributed (IID) fading coefficients in each time slot -- Nazer, Gastpar, Jafar and Vishwanath \cite{nazer} proposed a scheme, which we call the \ngj scheme.
+In brief, the \ngj scheme pairs together communications using fading matrix $\mt{H}$ with those using fading matrix $\mt{I} - \mt{H}$, providing a situation with no interference between receivers.
 (We outline the NGJV scheme in more detail in Section III.)

-Using ideas of `bottleneck states', Jafar \cite{jafar} showed that the rate region found by Nazer et al. \cite{nazer} gives a sharp bound on sum-capacities in an idealized model where all $\SNR$s are identical, and $\INR$s are IID.
-The present authors \cite{johnson28,johnsonc7} showed that such bounds on sum-capacity also hold when nodes are positioned at random in a fixed region of space, in a model similar to that used by \"{O}zgur, L\'{e}v\^{e}que and Tse \cite{ozgur}.

-These arguments show that the performance of the \ngj scheme can be regarded as optimal, since in a $n$-user interference network, half the single-user rate is achievable for each user, no matter how large $n$ is.
-That is `each user can get half the cake'.
+The \ngj scheme can be regarded as optimal for an $n$-user interference network, since half the single-user rate is achievable for each user, no matter how large $n$ is \cite{nazer,jafar,johnson28,johnsonc7}.
 However, this is achieved at the cost of a significant delay in communications.

 For definiteness, we consider a model of communication over a finite field $\F_q$ of size $q$.
-Since the NGJV scheme \cite{nazer} requires a particular $n \times n$ channel matrix with entries in $\F_q \setminus \{ 0 \}$ to occur, the expected delay for a particular message is $(q-1)^{n^2}$ (which is roughly $q^{n^2}$ for large $q$).
+Since the NGJV scheme requires a particular $n \times n$ channel matrix with entries in $\F_q \setminus \{ 0 \}$ to occur, the expected delay for a given message is $(q-1)^{n^2}$, which is roughly $q^{n^2}$ for large $q$.
 It is clear that even for $n$ and $q$ relatively small, this is not a practical delay.
-(For $n=6$ and $q=3$, for example, the delay is $2^{36} \approx 7 \times 10^{10}$.)
+For $n=6$ and $q=3$, for example, the delay is $2^{36} \approx 7 \times 10^{10}$.